Performance Management System

 Non-IFRS Financial Measures Cited in This Report

-Reconciliations of IFRS to Non-IFRS Financial Measures for 2015 and 2014
+Reconciliations of IFRS to Non-IFRS Financial Measures for 2016 and 2015

-The following table reconciles our IFRS financial measures to the respective and most comparable non-IFRS financial measures of this report for each of 2015 and 2014.
-Due to rounding, the sum of the numbers presented in this table might not precisely equal the totals we provide.
+Due to rounding, the sum of the numbers presented in the following table might not precisely equal the totals we provide.

 |Operating expense measures|